Phenomenology of a massive quantum field in a cosmological quantum spacetime: Amplitude of quantum fluctuations

-By substituting this in Eq.~(\ref{energy-part-tot}) it is clear that, since $\varrho_k$ does not fall off faster than $k^{-4}$ when $k\rightarrow\infty$, the total energy density of (adiabatic) particle productions would diverge.
-Since the zeroth adiabatic order term in the energy density is zero, $\varrho_k^{(0)}=0$, the divergences are included in the second and fourth order terms (for massive modes).
-For massless modes, energy density of created particles is given by fourth order term only, as

-So, the divergence is included in fourth order term only.
-The renormalized energy density of created particles can be obtained by subtraction of adiabatic vacuum energy of particle productions up to 4th order, which is clearly equal to zero.
-Therefore, no back-reaction of (adiabatic) particles is present, and the quantum field effects associated with particle production do not change the character of the background dressed geometry.
+By substituting this in Eq.~(\ref{energy-part-tot}), it is clear that since $\varrho_{k}$ does not fall off faster than $k^{-4}$ when $k\rightarrow\infty$, the total energy density of (adiabatic) particle productions would diverge.
+Since the zeroth adiabatic order term in the energy density is zero, $\varrho_{k}^{(0)}=0$, the divergences are included in the second and fourth order terms (for massive modes).
+For massless modes, energy density of created particles is given only by the fourth order term.
+So, the divergence is included only up to fourth order terms.
+Therefore, the renormalized energy density of created particles can be obtained by subtraction of the adiabatic vacuum energy of the particle productions up to fourth order.
+Thus, no back-reaction from created particles is present to generate any inconsistency (i.e., producing an energy density $\rho_{{\rm par}}$ for scalar particles comparable to that of the background in Planck regime) in studying of the quantum field and consequently analyzing the particle productions on the background quantum geometry.